 Amazon knows how to attract more and more shoppers while at the same time imprinting its brand on an even wider scale.
 Amazon Prime Day is one good example of that.
 Originally started in 2015 to celebrate the company’s 20th birthday on 15 July, Amazon Prime Day has now become a highly anticipated two-day shopping festival with special deals on offer for Prime members.
 Compared to the year prior, 2019 was a better success story for Prime Day in the UK.
 More visitors on Amazon’s UK platform went for actually purchasing products, increasing the conversion rate to 9 percent this year.

 While there is no limit to the range of products on sale that day, the majority of shoppers went for Amazon’s own brand consumer electronics in 2019.
-This trend was also observed among Amazon shoppers on Black Friday and Cyber Week in 2018, another wildly popular global shopping event.
+This trend was also observed among Amazon shoppers on Black Friday and Cyber Week, another wildly popular global shopping event.
 That year, Amazon processed about 4.22 million transactions on Black Friday alone.
 As for Cyber Monday, which followed immediately on November 26, the number of transactions made on Amazon in the UK was just shy of another 4 million.